BruceChanJianLe/ros_plugin/README.md

 For more information please look at this [video](https://www.youtube.com/watch?v=4xZKflNlJho) and [link](https://www.xuningyang.com/2020-05-12-ros-pluginlib/).

+This error can also happen when you declare a member function in a class but you forget to define the body of the member function in the source code, hence, leading to this error.

 ## Reference

 - Introduction of ROS plugin with Packt [link](https://hub.packtpub.com/working-pluginlib-nodelets-and-gazebo-plugins/)